-- Continue: Daily 3-S stretch - Continue: 3 times daily self-schema check-ins (with cue) - Continue: Meditation on the in and out breath for 30 minutes (increasing 5 minutes each week up to 60 minutes by the end of treatment) - Continue: Recite prayer/self-affirmation to refocus - Continue: Prevent harms associated with drug use and unsafe sex - Continue: Transcend craving by systematic observation of impermanence - Continue: Use medication mindfulness rituals to help you follow medical recommendations - New: End daily meditation practice with metta statements - New: Use of metta meditation statements to defuse negative emotion - New: Spiritual qualities assigned -- 'loving kindness' and 'tolerance')
+- Continue: Daily 3-S stretch - Continue: 3 times daily self-schema check-ins (with cue) - Continue: Meditation on the in and out breath for 30 minutes (increasing 5-10 minutes each week up to 60 minutes by the end of treatment) - Continue: Recite prayer/self-affirmation to refocus - Continue: Prevent harms associated with drug use and unsafe sex - Continue: Transcend craving by systematic observation of impermanence - New: End daily meditation practice with metta statements - New: Use of metta meditation statements to defuse negative emotion - New: Spiritual qualities assigned -- 'loving kindness' and 'tolerance')

 Instruction to Therapist: In this segment of the session, clients are given their at-home assignments.
 They are reminded that being on a Spiritual path requires all the spiritual muscles they have previously worked on and so they are to continue the at-home exercises previously assigned in addition to the ones you will be assigning today.
 Be sure to refer clients to the page in the Client Workbook on which the at-home exercises for today are written.
 Then go over each of them with clients to ensure that they understand what is to be accomplished during the coming week.
 Clients are to continue their daily Spiritual Stretch, their 3 times daily self check-ins, and their daily meditation on the in and out breath.
 The length of their daily meditation is increased as appropriate.
 This will depend upon how each client is progressing.
 Keep in mind that the goal is to have clients meditating for one hour each day by the end of treatment.
-They will also continue using their prayer/self affirmation to refocus after an addict self intrusion, and they will continue to transcend craving whenever it arises by 'staring down' the craving monster -carefully examining the impermanent sensations associated with craving knowing 'this too shall pass'.
-Clients will also continue doing their medication mindfulness ritual each time they take their HIV-related medications.
+They will also continue using their prayer/self affirmation to refocus when the addict self intrudes.
+They will continue preventing medical harms associated with drug use and unsafe sex, and they will transcend craving whenever it arises by 'staring down' the craving monster --carefully examining the impermanent sensations associated with craving knowing 'this too shall pass'.
 Once the usual routine is reviewed, the new assignments are added.
 There are two Spiritual qualities to assign today.
 These are 'loving kindness and tolerance'.
 Clients should practice strengthening these spiritual muscles in the coming week.
 The new assignment is to end their daily meditation practice by reciting the metta statements they practiced in session today.
 In addition, they are to practice reciting these metta statements throughout the week whenever there is the potential for an emotional conflict with another person.
 Rather than reacting negatively towards this person, and in the process harming themselves, they are to remind themselves that this person is suffering, and to have compassion for that person.
 They are to remember that if they assume an attitude of loving kindness, rather than reacting negatively, they will benefit now and in the future.
 This segment ends as it always does by asking for clients' commitment to completing their at home assignments and staying on their spiritual path.